-St. Mary's CPE Center is accredited by the Association for Clinical Pastoral Education (ACPE).
-The Center provides Level I and Level II training in Clinical Pastoral Education (CPE).
+St. Mary's Clinical Pastoral Education (CPE) Center is accredited by the Association for Clinical Pastoral Education (ACPE).
+The center provides Level I and Level II training in CPE.

-- A year-long, intensive salaried Residency Program.
+- The CPE program is a year-long, intensive salaried residency program.
 Many hospitals and hospice organizations require certification for full-time employment as a chaplain.
 Certification includes completing four units of CPE, three of which are offered during the residency.
-In addition, the chaplain certifying agencies require a masters degree in theology, pastoral studies or spirituality.
+In addition, the chaplain certifying agencies require a master’s degree in divinity, theology, pastoral studies or spirituality.
 (There will be no residency program in the 2016-2017 program year).

-- An intensive 11-week Intern unit in the Summer.
+- An intensive 11-week intern unit if offered in the summer.
 Interns can pursue CPE for personal ministerial development, as a requirement for their seminary or ordination or as a step toward professional certification.

-- An extended 32-week Intern unit from September to May.
+- Another CPE intern unit is available from September to March.
 Interns in the extended unit are individuals who want to increase their spiritual care skills, meet continuing education requirements, and/or explore chaplaincy.
 This unit is appropriate for people who are working or are not free for the more intensive internship or residency.

-- Each CPE student chaplain teams with a staff chaplain who serves as a 1:1 clinical partner, offering mentorship as well as spiritual support and is integrated into patient care on the unit he or she serves at the medical center.
-The spiritual, religious and denominational/sacramental needs of patients are the focus of the chaplaincy care provided to patient, family and staff -- from blessing a newborn to facilitating difficult end-of-life issues.
+- Each CPE chaplain intern or resident teams with a staff chaplain who serves as a 1:1 clinical partner, offering mentorship and spiritual support.
+The staff chaplain will integrate the intern or resident into patient care on the unit he or she serves at the medical center.
+The spiritual, religious and denominational/sacramental needs of patients are the focus of the chaplaincy care provided to patient, family and staff — from blessing a newborn to facilitating difficult, end-of-life issues.

-- Student chaplains are highly integrated in providing care in crisis situations.
-The student chaplain responds to every trauma, respiratory and cardiac arrest and deaths while on duty.
-While on-call, student chaplains will minister to the spiritual concerns of staff, patients and families in a Level Two trauma center where victims of car crashes, falls, gang violence or industrial accidents are rushed by ambulance or helicopter.
-Student chaplains will daily hone their crisis ministry skills through their presence in the Emergency Room as well as the cardiac, neuro, and medical-surgical intensive care units.
+- Chaplain interns and residents are highly integrated in providing care in crisis situations.
+They respond to every trauma, respiratory and cardiac arrest and death while on duty.
+While on call, chaplain interns/residents will minister to the spiritual concerns of staff, patients and families.
+Chaplain residents/interns will hone their crisis ministry skills daily through their presence in the Emergency Room, as well as the cardiac, neuro/trauma, and medical-surgical intensive care units.

 - Providing support to patients, families and staff is why the Spiritual Care Department exists, and so the CPE program strongly emphasizes clinical care.
-Out of the 400 hours required for a unit of CPE, a minimum of 300 hours is for the student’s supervised clinical ministry.
-A minimum of 100 hours is in direct educational activities.
+Out of the 400 hours required for a unit of CPE, a minimum of 300 hours will be spent in supervised clinical ministry.
+A minimum of 100 hours will be in direct educational activities.

-- Student chaplains learn about and experience spiritual care within the hospitality of the rich Appalachian culture, the mission of a faith-based Medical Center, and the caring of an interfaith Spiritual Care Department.
-St. Mary’s Medical Center is a 393-bed Catholic, not-for-profit, tertiary care, teaching hospital which is guided by the mission, philosophy and values of the Pallottine Missionary Sisters.
-To fulfill the Medical Center’s mission, the center provides acute and skilled nursing for the Tri-State region (West Virginia, Eastern Kentucky and Southern Ohio) by offering a broad range of primary and specialty health services for inpatients, outpatients and patients in their homes.
-These services include the Heart Institute, Cancer Center, Neuroscience Center, Trauma Care, as well as Medical-Surgical Care.
+- Chaplain interns and residents learn about and experience spiritual care within the hospitality of the rich Appalachian culture, the mission of a faith-based medical center, and the caring of an interfaith Spiritual Care Department.
+St. Mary’s Medical Center is a 393-bed Catholic, not-for-profit, tertiary care, teaching hospital that is guided by the mission, philosophy and values of the Pallottine Missionary Sisters.
+To fulfill the medical center’s mission, the center provides acute and skilled nursing for the tri-state region (West Virginia, Eastern Kentucky and southern Ohio) by offering a broad range of primary and specialty health services for patients.

-St. Mary’s CPE offers supervised clinical learning in both inpatient and outpatient settings, individualized mentoring by the staff chaplains and opportunities for working as members of interdisciplinary teams.
-Specialties include cardiology; oncology; ER/trauma; neurology and neurosurgery; behavioral health; and general medicine.
+St. Mary’s CPE program offers supervised clinical learning in both inpatient and outpatient settings, individualized mentoring by the staff chaplains and opportunities for working as members of interdisciplinary teams.
+Specialties include cardiology, oncology, ER/trauma, neurology, neurosurgery, behavioral health and general medicine.

 St. Mary’s Spiritual Care staff and student chaplains serve the diverse needs of patients, families and staff with an interfaith approach.
-Student chaplains learn ministerial skills to assist patients and families to draw upon their own spiritual resources for healing and wholeness.
+Chaplain interns and residents learn ministerial skills to assist patients and families to draw upon their own spiritual resources for healing and wholeness.
 At St. Mary’s, chaplains address what we assess as “spiritual pains.”
-Whether patient or family are in the midst of a sudden crisis or an ongoing chronic struggle, our chaplains are available for:
+Whether a patient or family member is in the midst of a sudden crisis or an ongoing chronic struggle, our chaplains are available to address: